 When those 2017 models were introduced in the Hellcat and Scat Pack trimlines, they came loaded with a 2.75-inch dual mode exhaust system that let the Hemi engines howl when pushed, while still quieting down in more gentle driving situations.
-The advantage to this system is that it allows drivers to let that high-performance engine scream when it is opened up, but still not bother the neighbors when you are warming the car up before going to work.
+The advantage to this active exhaust system is that it allows you to let that high-performance engine scream when it is opened up, but still not bother the neighbors when you are warming the car up before going to work.

 Dual Mode Exhaust for All Hemi Muscle Cars

-This means, starting with the 2017 model year, the Challenger in R/T, R/T Plus, R/T Shaker and R/T Shaker Plus trimlines and the Charger in R/T and R/T Road & Track trimlines are equipped with the same growling exhaust system as the Scat Pack and Hellcat models.
+This means, starting with the 2017 model year, the Challenger in R/T, R/T Plus, R/T Shaker and R/T Shaker Plus trimlines, and the Charger in R/T and R/T Road & Track trimlines are equipped with the same growling exhaust system as the Scat Pack and Hellcat models.

 How the Dual Mode Exhaust System Works